 Earnings Per Share

-EPS was at 29.20 as on 31 March 2017 as against 22.60 as on 31 March 2016.
+EPS was at ' 51.55 as on 31 March 2019 as against ' 35.92 as on 31 March 2018.

-The Company's net worth as on 31 March 2017 was at 1197.37 million as compared to1003.21 million as on 31 March 2016.
+The Companys' net worth as on 31 March 2019 was at ' 1794.36 million as compared to '1460.78 million as on 31 March 2018.

-The resolution to pay interim dividend was passed inthe meeting held on 20 October 2016.
-Further your Directors have recommended a finaldividend payment of 2.30 per equity share for the financial year 2016-17 making a totalof 5.30 per equity share for the financial year as compared to 4.10 per equity share forthe last year.
+The resolution to pay interim dividends was passed in the meeting held on 10 August2018 and 29 October 2018.
+Further your Directors have recommended a final dividendpayment of ' 7.00 per equity share for the financial year 2018-19 making a total of '11.00 per equity share for the financial year as compared to ' 10 per equity share for thelast year.
 This final dividend is subject to approval by the shareholders at the ensuingAnnual General Meeting.
 The total pay-out of dividend is 21.34 per cent of the stand-aloneprofit and is in line with the dividend policy adopted by the Company.

-The total dividend appropriation (excluding dividend tax) for the current year is45086384.50 as against 34878146.50 in the earlier year.
+The total dividend appropriation (excluding dividend tax) for the current year is '93575515 as against ' 85068650 in the earlier year.

-The paid-up equity share capital as on 31 March 2017 stood at 85.07 million.
+The paid-up equity share capital as on 31 March 2019 stood at ' 85.07 million.